 In addition, the researchers found that the act of actually waiting in line to make a purchase may be more pleasant for those intending to buy access to an experience than an acquisition.

 At the end of the day, the numbers tell us what we already feel inside – 58 percent of respondents want to be part of an experience to escape from everyday life, while 70 percent want an experience where they can laugh and have fun.

-There you have it.
+Here are some other joyful experiences when traveling, secretly hidden bars!
+So there you have it.
 If I did my math right that’s 128% of the people looking for the Jetsetty life!